natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

 * at the beginning of each line there must be a keyword Value
 * each variable defines column in table
 * next word - variable name
-* after the name, in brackets - a regular expression that describes value of a variable
+* after name, in brackets - a regular expression that describes value of a variable

 Definition of variables is as follows: